-2021 R'000s 2020 R'000s
+2022 R'000s 2021 R'000s

-Opening balance 100 000 135 000
+Opening balance 100 000 100 000

-Preference share redemption - (35 000)

 Closing balance 100 000 100 000

 The rate of the Standard Bank preference shares is linked to prime.
-The preference shares can be redeemed by the Group at any time with a final compulsory redemption on 30 March 2022.
+The preference shares can be redeemed by the Group at any time.
+The initial final redemption date was 30 March 2022.
+In January 2022, the terms of the preference share liability were renegotiated, extending the final redemption date of the preference shares to 15 January 2025.
 The preference shares are secured by guarantees from various companies in the Group.
 These companies are subject to financial covenants including interest, leverage and obligor cover ratios and AUM levels, which are monitored.
 The Group did not come close to breaching any of these covenants during the year.
-We are negotiating an extension of the preference share terms with Standard Bank.